-· As a company with an Audit & Supervisory Board, the Company will endeavor to improve governance by ensuring that

-- The Company has formed the Governance Committee (made up of all outside directors, Chairman & Director, Vice Chairman & Director and President) in addition to the Nomination Committee and Remuneration Committee (a majority of the members and a chairperson each have been appointed from among the Outside Directors) as internal committees of the Board of Directors, thus building a highly effective and transparent corporate governance system. - In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles.
+- As a company with an Audit & Supervisory Board, the Company will endeavor to improve governance by ensuring that independently appointed Audit & Supervisory Board Members appropriately act in their auditing functions, in addition to ensuring that the Board of Directors appropriately acts in its oversight functions, while strengthening the functions of each and actively disclosing information. - The Company has formed the Governance Committee (The committee chairperson is the lead outside director, made up of all outside directors, Chairman & Director, Vice Chairman & Director and President) in addition to the Nomination Committee and Remuneration Committee (Both committee members a majority of the members and a chairperson each have been appointed from among the Outside Directors) as internal committees of the Board of Directors, thus building a highly effective and transparent corporate governance system. - In addition to appointing executive officers, the Board of Directors aims to separate management decision making and oversight by the Board of Directors from business execution by executive officers by clarifying their respective roles.